inertiajs-revamped/inertia/docs/src/guide/getting-started/quick-start.md

 ### Serving Laravel

-To learn more about how to serve your Laravel application, read the Laravel [installation](https://laravel.com/docs/4.2/quick#installation) docs.
+To learn more about how to serve your Laravel application, read Laravel [installation](https://laravel.com/docs/4.2/quick#installation).

 > Typically, you may use a web server such as Apache or Nginx to serve your Laravel applications.
 If you ... would like to use PHP's built-in development server, you may use the serve Artisan command: